The Chancellor has announced measures of support for freelancers and the self-employed impacted by COVID-19.

 - Eligible individuals can claim a taxable grant worth 70% of their average monthly trading profits, paid out in a single instalment covering three months’ worth of profit, and capped at £6,570 in total.

-- Individuals will still need to confirm that their business has been negatively affected by coronavirus.
+- Individuals will still need to confirm that their business has been negatively affected by coronavirus on or after 14 July 2020.

 - An individual does not need to have claimed the first grant in order to be eligible for the second and final grant.